iam-dev/ERC23/README.md

 * [X] Chris (receiver) have 0 tokens
 * [X] Alice transfer 100 tokens to Chris without approval
 * [X] Throw an error when trying to transferFrom with no allowance
-* [X] Bob still have 99 tokens left
+* [X] Bob still have 100 tokens left
 * [X] Chris will have 0 tokens left
 * [X] Alice still have 0 tokens

 **Console Output:**
 ```

 Standard23Token #5 BEGIN==========================================================
-mainAccountBalanceBeforeTransfer=100
+mainAccountBalanceBeforeTransfer = 100 should equal to INITAL_SUPPLY = 100
-ReceivingAccountBalanceBeforeTransfer=0
+ReceivingAccountBalanceBeforeTransfer = 0should equal to 0
-spenderAccountBalanceBeforeTransfer=0
+spenderAccountBalanceBeforeTransfer = 0 should equal to 0
 Try to TransferFrom 100 MAIN_ACCOUNT to RECEIVING_ACCOUNT from SPENDER_ACCOUNT
-mainAccountBalanceAfterTransfer =100
+mainAccountBalanceAfterTransfer = 100 should equal to INITAL_SUPPLY = 100
-ReceivingAccountBalanceAfterTransfer =0
+ReceivingAccountBalanceAfterTransfer = 0 should equal to 0
-spenderAccountBalanceAfterTransfer =0
+spenderAccountBalanceAfterTransfer = 0should equal to 0
-    ✓ Standard23Token #5 should throw an error when trying to transfer when not allowed (240ms)
+    ✓ Standard23Token #5 should throw an error when trying to transfer when not allowed (201ms)

 ```